Skip to main content

 I am an Assistant Professor at the University of Texas Rio Grande Valley (UTRGV)-Department of Health and Biomedical Sciences (BMED).
 As a neuroscientist, I am fascinated by the cellular and molecular mechanisms controlling behavior in health and disease.
 My research is focused on the function of glial cells – the generic cell type occupying most of the brain mass - and their interaction with other brain cell types.
 I use a combination of genetic, molecular, biochemical, imaging, and bioinformatic tools to understand brain function in vivo.
 My main model of study is the mouse, as it allows us to mimic genetic disorders and/or recapitulate symptoms of human neurological diseases.

-The Lopez-Juarez Lab at UTRGV
+Lopez-Juarez Lab Website

-Saraswathy Nair, Ph.D.
+Dr. Saraswathy Nair, Ph.D.

-Dr. S. Nair is a cell and molecular biologist who received her Ph.D. at SUNY at Buffalo and post-doctoral training at Albert Einstein College of Medicine.
+Dr. Saraswathy Nair is a cell and molecular biologist who received her Ph.D. at SUNY at Buffalo and post-doctoral training at Albert Einstein College of Medicine.
 She has been investigating the molecular and cellular basis of obesity and Type 2 diabetes since 2001, first in Pima Indians at NIDDK, NIH, Phoenix and since 2006 in Mexican Americans and cell culture model systems at UT, Brownsville and currently at UTRGV.

-Upal Roy, Ph.D.
+Dr. Upal Roy, Ph.D.

-His research interests include HIV-1 Infection, drug development and delivery, Therapeutics, and Nanomedicine.
+Dr. Upal Roy’s research interests include HIV-1 Infection, drug development and delivery, Therapeutics, and Nanomedicine.
 He has a long-standing interest in biological characterization of the drug for its therapeutic potential in HIV infection.
 In this regard, he has developed several unique humanized mouse models to reproduce the human immune system and developed several delivery platforms for targeted drug delivery.
 His work has always been very multidisciplinary and collaborative.
 The goal of his research is to develop a next-generation therapy for people living with HIV and neurological disorders.

 Dr. Upal Roy's Research Interests

-Chun Xu, MD, M.Sc., Ph.D.
+Dr. Chun Xu, M.D., M.Sc., Ph.D.

 College of Health Professions